 Another trend seems to be the growing number of movie discount passes that are actually available to us here that used to only be available in bigger cities.

-In this article, we’ll cover some of those, along with movie streaming services, free movies to rent or borrow, discounts at Wichita movie theaters, and film festivals or other events where you might be able to score some terrific ticket deals (like FREE, in one case).
+In this article, we’ll cover some of those, along with movie streaming services, free movies to rent or borrow, discounts at local Wichita movie theaters, and film festivals or other events where you might be able to score some terrific ticket deals (like FREE, in one case).

 Online Ticket Discounts